LentzTechMaster/same70-can/README.md

 In order to use this driver you must:

-[0] Add this driver to your project (inculde "same70_can_driver.h" where you need to use it).
+[0] Add this driver to your project (include "same70_can_driver.h" where you need to use it).

 [1] Have the dependency "c-utils" in your project that you can find: https://github.com/LentzTechMaster/c-utils.git

-[2] Add MCAN to your project using the ASF Wizzard.
+[2] Add MCAN to your project using the ASF Wizard.

 [3] You have to setup the conf_mcan.h like the following: